Loading...

 One minute, everything seems fine.
 The next?
 You feel a strange sensation in your mouth, and you realize one of your braces brackets has broken (what a tongue twister, literally).

-What are you to do?
+What should you do?

 That’s what we’re here to help you uncover!
-From what to look for to how to fix a broken bracket both temporarily and permanently, here’s everything you need to know about your broken braces bracket.
+From what to look for to how to fix a broken bracket both temporarily and permanently, here’s everything you need to know about your broken bracket.

 Why Do Braces Brackets Break?

-- Something You Ate: From bagels to gum; apples to popcorn, there are plenty of foods that can pop a bracket.
+• Something You Ate: From bagels to gum; apples to popcorn, there are plenty of foods that can pop a bracket.

-- Improper Cleaning: If you fail to clean your braces properly AND have eaten problem foods, it’s possible that something could get wedged in the bracket, causing it to break ─ especially if the bracket adhesive is also failing.
+• Improper Cleaning: If you fail to clean your braces properly AND have eaten problem foods, it’s possible that something could get wedged in the bracket, causing it to break ─ especially if the bracket adhesive is also failing.

-- Injury or Accident: Injured on the court or in an accident involving trauma or force to the mouth?
+• Injury or Accident: Injured on the court or in an accident involving trauma or force to the mouth?
 That could have very well broken your bracket.

-- Adhesion Failure: Sometimes the glue that binds brackets to your teeth, which is meant to last for the entirety of the time your braces stay on, fails for one reason or another, causing brackets to come unstuck.
+• Adhesion Failure: Sometimes the glue that binds brackets to your teeth, which is meant to last for the entirety of the time your braces stay on, fails for one reason or another, causing brackets to come unstuck.

 How to Tell if a Bracket is Broken